 The first portion of the remediation work has been completed.
-The second portion of the remediation work is expected to be complete by mid-2020.
+The second portion of the remediation work is expected to be complete in 2020.

 Specific safety and environmental controls are detailed within a Construction Environmental Management Plan.
 The contractor is also using monitoring equipment to ensure the controls are operating effectively.

 The remediation work has some short term impacts, mostly associated with traffic and noise.
 Trucks are required to bring equipment to the site and to transport some materials off the site.
 Specific traffic management arrangements are planned and communicated prior to the work.
 The work also involves some noisy equipment such as excavators.
 Transport for NSW and the contractor will work to minimise the disturbance to the community.